 Following the three-year period of industry activity declines from 2001-2003 noted previously, we saw modest year-over-year revenue increases at our ongoing operations beginning in mid-2003 and continuing throughout 2007.
-Based on our backlog and forecasts from industry construction analysts, we expect that activity levels in our industry will remain at high levels throughout 2008.
+Based on our backlog and industry forecasts, we expect that activity levels in our industry will remain solid throughout 2008 but may moderate in 2009.

-Along with the indications noted above that industry activity will continue to be at high levels in 2008, there remain the following cautionary factors in the industry environment, each of which is discussed at greater length in the Introduction above.
+Along with the indications noted above, there remain the following cautionary factors in the industry environment, each of which is discussed at greater length in the Introduction above.
 Since HVAC and related installation and replacement decisions are capital decisions usually involving some amount of discretion, they tend to be affected to a greater degree by macroeconomic or geopolitical uncertainty.
 Negative developments or events in these arenas, should they occur, will likely cause end users to defer HVAC and related spending decisions, thereby reducing our revenues.

-We continue to experience a noticeable amount of price competition in our markets, which restrains our ability to increase revenues.
+We continue to experience a noticeable amount of price competition in our markets, which restrains our ability to profitably increase revenues.

-While we believe industry activity will continue to be at high levels in 2008, in view of all of the foregoing factors, we may experience modest revenue growth or revenue declines in upcoming periods.
+While we believe industry activity will remain solid throughout 2008, in view of all of the foregoing factors, we may experience modest revenue growth or revenue declines in upcoming periods.
 In addition, if general economic activity in the U.S. slows significantly from current levels, we may realize decreases in revenue and lower operating margins.

-Gross Profit-Gross profit increased \$16.9 million, or 46.3%, to \$53.4 million for the first quarter of 2008 as compared to the same period in 2007. \$13.7 million of the increase is due to internal growth and the remaining \$3.2 million is due to the acquisitions of Air Systems, Riddleberger and Merit.
-As a percentage of revenues, gross profit for 2008 was 18.1%, up from 14.6% in 2007.
-The increase in gross profit percentage resulted primarily from improved results at our large multi-family operation based in Texas (approximately \$5.1 million), as well as from improved profitability at our Maryland operation (\$0.9 million) and Arkansas operation (\$0.5 million).
-These increases were partially offset by decreased activity at our California operation (\$0.9 million) and job underperformance at our northern Maryland operation (approximately \$0.6 million).
+Gross Profit-Gross profit increased \$16.1 million, or 31.1%, to \$67.8 million for the second quarter of 2008 as compared to the same period in 2006. \$9.1 million of the increase is due to internal growth and the remaining \$7.0 million is due to the acquisitions of Air Systems, Riddleberger, Merit, and Conditioned Air.
+As a percentage of revenues, gross profit for 2008 was 19.1%, up from 18.4% in 2007.
+The increase in gross profit percentage resulted primarily from improved results at our large multi-family operation based in Texas (approximately \$3.6 million), as well as from improved profitability at our Southern Maryland operation (approximately \$0.9 million), and at our Alabama operation (approximately \$0.6 million).
+These increases were partially offset by lower profitability margins at our Arizona operation (approximately \$2.3 million) and job underperformance at our northern Maryland operation (approximately \$1.1 million).